Bahrain Beat: CYP Hiring Fair

 This audio file was produced from AFN Bahrain as its local newscast, which airs daily on 106.3 “The Eagle”.

-MANAMA, Bahrain (Aug.
-26, 2019) The Bahrain Child Youth Programs plans to hold a hiring fair in September.
-Mass Communication Specialist 3rd Class Michael Harari reports from AFN Bahrain.
+MANAMA, Bahrain (Sep.
+26, 2019) Child Youth Programs in Bahrain holds a hiring fair.
+Mass Communication Specialist 1st Class Shannon Smith reports from AFN Bahrain.

 |Date Taken: